-Audiences for AD performances will want to buy tickets in a range of ways.
+Audiences for CAP performances will want to buy tickets in a range of ways.

-• In person: staff will need awareness training – one of the main problems faced by participants in SOLT’s Access All Areas (Jan 2008) research was being passed from staff member to staff member because not all were aware of the AD performances and the needs of blind and partially sighted patrons.
+• In person: staff will need awareness training – one of the main problems faced by participants in the Access All Areas research was being passed from staff member to staff member because not all were aware of the captioned performances and the needs of deaf, deafened and hard of hearing people.

 • Mobile box office: many venues have found it effective to visit social groups that meet regularly, talk about the event and sell tickets directly to members.

-• Ticket agents: This method came in for a lot of criticism from participants in the Access All Areas research.
-All ticket agent staff would need to be aware of your policies for booking seats at assisted performances, but as that’s difficult to manage it would be preferable to set up a dedicated contact person or phone number to manage access bookings.
+• Ticket agents came in for a lot of criticism from participants in the Access All Areas (Jan 2008) research.
+All their staff need to be aware of your policies for booking seats at assisted performances, but as that’s difficult to manage, it would be preferable to set up a dedicated contact person or phone number to manage access bookings.